xunholy/anz-next-demo-23/README.md

-# ANZ Bank - Google Next Demo 2023
+# Google Next Demo 2023

 This is an example repository that demonstrates how to use GitOps to create GKE (Google Kubernetes Engine) clusters on demand, register them to a Fleet, and bootstrap them with FluxCD.